JuliaLang/www.julialang.org/blog/2020/07/julia-1.5-highlights.md

 \toc

-## All structs can be stack allocated
+## More inline and stack allocation

 This release brings a major, long-desired optimization that can significantly reduce heap allocations in some workloads.
 To understand it, it helps to know a bit about Julia’s object model.